paulscherrerinstitute/bsread_cpp/Readme.md

       * VME58

 	```
 	# resourceID       -  ID of the "resource" (used to configure and identify the readout)
 	# slot             -  Slot of the motor card (counting starts at 0)
 	# cardBaseAddress  -  Base address of the motor card
 	crlogicAddVME58MotorResource "<resourceID>", <cardBaseAddress>, <slot>
 	```

       * VME58E

 	```
 	# resourceID       -  ID of the "resource" (used to configure and identify the readout)
 	# slot             -  Slot of the motor card (counting starts at 0)
 	# cardBaseAddress  -  Base address of the motor card
 	crlogicAddVME58EMotorResource "<resourceID>", <cardBaseAddress>, <slot>
 	```

       * MaxV

 	```
 	# resourceID       -  ID of the "resource" (used to configure and identify the readout)
 	# slot             -  Slot of the motor card (counting starts at 0)
 	# cardBaseAddress  -  Base address of the motor card
 	crlogicAddVME58EMotorResource "<resourceID>", <cardBaseAddress>, <slot>
 	```
       * MaxV Internal Encoder

 	```
 	# resourceID       -  ID of the "resource" (used to configure and identify the readout)
 	# slot             -  Slot of the card (counting starts at 0)
 	# cardBaseAddress  -  Base address of the encoder card
 	crlogicAddECM5xxEncoderResource "<resourceID>", <cardBaseAddress>, <slot>
 	```

       * VSC16

 	```
 	# resourceID       -  ID of the "resource" (used to configure and identify the readout)
 	# channel          -  Slot of the scaler card (counting starts at 0)
 	# cardBaseAddress  -  Base address of the scaler card
 	crlogicAddVSC16Resource "<resourceID>", <cardBaseAddress>, <channel>
 	```

       * Hy8001 - Trigger

 	```
 	# resourceID  -  ID of the "resource" (used to configure and identify the "readout"/trigger)
 	# cardNumber  -  Number of the card as configured in the Hy8001 driver setup
 	# signal      -  Signal of the card to send the trigger out [signal starts at 0]
 	crlogicAddHy8001TriggerResource "<resourceID>", <cardNumer>, <signal>
 	```

       * Hy8401 - Analog-In

 	```
 	# resourceID  -  ID of the "resource" (used to configure and identify the "readout"/trigger)
 	# cardNumber  -  Number of the card as configured in the Hy8001 driver setup
 	# signal      -  Signal of the card to send the trigger out [signal starts at 0]
 	crlogicAddHy8401Resource "<resourceID>", <cardNumer>, <signal>
 	```

       * Channel

 	```
 	# key  -  Key/Channel name of the resource
 	crlogicAddChannelResource "key"
 	```

       * A detailed configuration example can be found [here](doc/EXAMPLE_startup.script)

+# Usage
+There are following channels

+  * __$(P):STATUS__ - Status of the readout logic (SETUP, INACTIVE, INITIALIZE, ACTIVE, STOP, FAULT, ERROR)
+  * __$(P):MSG__ - Fault message given by the logic (if there is one)
+  * __$(P):TBINT__ - Number of ticks between two readout interrupts
+  * __$(P):RRES__ - Ids of the configured resources to be read out/triggered

 # Development